KoppalaThrishank/Incident-Response-/README.md

-# 🛡️ Incident Response Plan & Execution Process
+# 🛡️ Incident Response Plan & Execution Process (Splunk, OSSIM)

 This repository documents a hands-on **Incident Response Lifecycle**, covering key phases from **Detection** to **Recovery**, with real-world simulations using **Splunk**, **OSSIM**, and other tools.